adedejiadebusuyi/alx-pre_course/README.md

-My first readme
-I made some changes to my main branch
+My readme file for the second branch created during the project